Babies are demanding little creatures.

-The hazards of sleep deprivation – feeling bad-tempered, irritated, teary, clumsy, forgetful, and all together half-human – are new parents’ biggest grievances.
-Babies do not conveniently enter the world ready to sleep eight hours a night to fit in with our sleeping patterns, so new parents talk incessantly about wrapping techniques, bedtime rituals, and sleeping arrangements in the hope of finding some magical solution to buy everyone more rest.
+The hazards of sleep deprivation—feeling bad-tempered, irritated, teary, clumsy, forgetful, and all together half-human—are new parents’ biggest grievances.
+Babies do not conveniently enter the world ready to sleep eight hours a night, so new parents talk incessantly about wrapping techniques, bedtime rituals, and sleeping arrangements in the hope of finding some magical solution to buy everyone more rest.

 Most attempts to alter baby sleep patterns are ineffective or temporary, so your best solution is to help yourself.
-Instead of waking to check if your baby is still breathing, sleeping lightly so you do not miss your baby’s cries, or tossing and turning worrying about when you may need to wake again, you need to sleep.
-Instead of putting on another load of washing, or cooking dinner, or dusting the lounge room when your baby is napping, you need to rest.
+Instead of putting on another load of washing, or cooking dinner, or cleaning the lounge room when your baby is napping, you need to rest.
 The only solution to your sleep-deprived haze is to sleep when you can, and expect that, for now, you will not function as effectively as someone who gets eight hours of uninterrupted sleep a night.